philtipping31/PP2---GuessTheLyrics/README.md

   - Firefox
   - Internet Explorer

+- Tested the header link on all pages to ensure it always takes the user to the home page of the quiz.

 ### Home Page

-- Tested the header link to ensure it always takes the user to the home page of the quiz.
+- Buttons work correctly and direct the user to the intented page.
--

 ### Quiz Page

+- Questions display in order correctly.
+- All answers can be interacted with after question is displayed.
+- Correct and Incorrect answers are highlighted correctly when selected.
+- After one answer is selected, all other answer options are disbaled and Next button shows.
+- Next button resets question to a new one and resets answer and hides next button.

-### Buttons
+### Scores Page

+- Score tallys correctly.
+Tested all variables of correct and incorrect options.
+Correct score always shows out of the correct number of questions.
+- Play Again button correclly resets the quiz by reloading the page to start again.

 ### Reponsiveness

+- The webpage has been tested in Chrome Dev Tools to allow me to test the site on different screen sizes.
+- Viewed web page on iPhone 13 pro and Ipads outside of Chrome Dev Tools to ensure the same results were showing.
+- All media queries work correclty for the desired screen size.

 ### Validator Testing